Winnipeg Art Gallery presses on with plans for Inuit Art Centre

 "We have been told at the highest level to expect news soon and I'm confident the province will be on board."

 The WAG has received a $15-million pledge from the federal government, Borys said, as well as $5-million from the city of Winnipeg and another $21-million in private donations.
-None of that money, he said, is contingent on the province signing on.
+None of the federal or municipal money, he said, is contingent on the province signing on.
 Just in case the news from the government is not good, he said, the WAG has prepared a contingency plan to go ahead with the project on a reduced scale.

 All this testifies to the WAG's determination to build a permanent space for its collection of contemporary Inuit art, which it says is the largest in the world.
 Borys said that about half of the gallery's 13,000 pieces will be on display in the new building at any given time, as compared with the 1 per cent of the collection that the WAG can show now.